KartikLabhshetwar/zen0/README.md

-# zen0 - AI Chat with Local Storage
+# zen0 - AI Chat with Blazing Fast Responses

-A modern AI chatbot application that stores all data locally in the browser's localStorage.
-No authentication, no database, no external dependencies - just pure local AI conversations.
+A modern AI chatbot application that delivers blazing fast responses using Groq's lightning-fast inference technology.
+All data is stored locally in your browser's localStorage for complete privacy.

 ## Features

+- **Blazing Fast Responses**: Powered by Groq's ultra-fast inference for near-instantaneous AI responses
 - **Local Storage**: All conversations, messages, and settings are stored locally in your browser
-- **Multiple AI Providers**: Support for OpenAI, Anthropic, Groq, and Google Gemini
+- **Multiple Groq Models**: Access to all Llama, DeepSeek, and other models available through Groq
 - **Image Upload & OCR**: Upload images and extract text for context
 - **Image Generation**: Generate images using DALL-E with `/generate` command
 - **Memory System**: Simple local memory system for conversation context